KSXGitHub/egg-shell/docs/IDEAS.md

 Adding trait bounds by necessity is a backward incompatible change (semver major), but removing them is backward compatible (semver minor).

+## Variances of generic type parameters

+Generic types are _invariant_ by default.

+_Covariance_ and _contravariance_ can be expressed by higher order generic type parameters (types of types) with trait bounds related to subtyping.

 ## WASM-based plugins

 > [!WARNING]